 Try Not to Make Plans

-When dealing with cluster feeding, you want to make the ordeal as stress-free as possible.
+When dealing with bunch feeding, you want to make the ordeal as stress-free as possible.
 This means eliminating causes of frustration before they happen.

 It may be best if you stay in for a while during this cluster feeding stage – which, don’t forget, doesn’t last long!